What are Asymmetrical Eyes?

 Genetics

-Asymmetrical eyes are usually inherited at birth.
-It may be a common trait among family members and relatives.
+Asymmetrical eyes and other types of facial asymmetry are usually genetic.
+It can be inherited at birth if it’s a common trait among family members and relatives.
+Fortunately, having asymmetrical eyes because of genetics isn’t a medical concern.

 Injury